 3. Recycling e-cigarettes

 E-cigarettes are also recyclable and you don’t need to throw away yours after you are done using it.
 Many electronic cigarette parts are recyclable and should be separated before the recycling process.
 E-cigs are made up of plastic parts, metallic parts, and you will also find batteries that can be removed.
-Recycle the e-liquid bottles with household recycling, and if you have removed the batteries you can talk to Call2Recycle as they offer a program that helps in recycling e-cigarette parts.
+Recycle the vaping e-liquid juices bottles with household recycling, and if you have removed the batteries you can talk to Call2Recycle as they offer a program that helps in recycling e-cigarette parts.

 You probably have a bunch of keys you no longer use lying in your drawers.
 These keys can be recycled to create other products and ensure they don’t end in landfills.
 There are several companies including Keys for Hope that offer to collect keys and submit them to recycling centers.
 The money made from this exercise is donated, so it’s also a good way to contribute to a positive course.

 Running shoes will wear out after a period of time.
 When they get worn out you should not throw them away but look for a way to repurpose them to some other use.
 This is what Nike encourages people to do under the Reuse-A-Shoe Program.
 The shoe soles are transformed into a sporting surface like a track, court, or a turf field.
 Join the program to be one of many people donating their worn shoes for recycling.